nitinkhatri749/Sql-for-Data-Analytics/README.md

 As considering the foreign keys in sales, the order of copyng from csv files should be - customer table, product, & then sales tables.

+While copying if this error -
+ERROR: could not open file "yourpath\file.csv" for reading: Permission denied HINT: COPY FROM instructs the PostgreSQL server process to read a file.
+You may want a client-side facility such as psql's \copy.
+Then All that is to be done is: Go to Properties of that particular file by right clicking on it.
+Then, go to Security tab of the displayed Properties dialog box.
+Click on Edit option.
+Permissions dialog box appears, then click on Add button.
+Type 'Everyone' (without apostrophes) in the "Enter the object names to select" description box and click on OK button.
+Then, make sure all the checkboxes of "Permissions for Everyone" are selected by just ticking the "Full Control" check box to allow the control access without any restriction.
+Then, Apply and OK all the tabs to apply all the changes done.

 #### Let's start with queries -

 1) Total Revenue(sales), average sales, minimum sales, maximum sales geneated till now-